Find elevations with the Tilequery API

 Add the Tilequery API call

-You have already created variables that capture the longitude and latitude when a user clicks on the map.
+You have already created constants that capture the longitude and latitude when a user clicks on the map.
 In this step, you will use these lng

 and lat